Po4ti/Rumaze-TimeMachine-Engine/README.md

 # Install
 There are two ways to download this engine:
-* You can clone repository
+* You can clone repository using Git or other version control software.
-* Download it directly by pressing "Code" at the right top corner and then "Download ZIP"
+* Download it directly by pressing "Code" at the right top corner and then "Download ZIP".

 # Required GameMaker version
 Required GameMaker version: GameMaker Studio 2.3+